allProgramming/familyTreeTools/README.md

 ## Getting Started

+* Get an app key from Family Search for testing and development
 * Ensure that Python is installed
 * Clone this repo
 * From the commandline, go to the directory for this repo, and run: `python -m SimpleHTTPServer`